How Dedicated Servers Fit into a Cloud Server World

 Now, with the advent of the cloud environment, there are massive unmarked server farms that look like clandestine alien testing labs, which are actually high-tech, climate-controlled versions of a stockroom full of Bills.

-However, after over a decade of cloud computing, dedicated servers are still proving their worth.
+However, after over a decade of the cloud, dedicated servers are still proving their worth.
 Some companies are discovering that:

 1. Data needs protecting and storing in a better environment, but you don’t need your own in-house resources to maintain or service the hardware.